 - Campaigning for Health: The principles of campaigning, applied specifically to medical care, disease prevention, and health promotion.
 Media production strategies, campaign funding methods, consumer research, and targeted marketing methods are several topics covered in this course.
 The role of patient/consumer education and effective communication in the promotion of human health across the lifespan.

 - Communication in Medical Settings: The different lines of communication that are important to patient care in medical settings, including patient-provider communication, provider-family communication, and communication between healthcare providers and administrators.
 The strategies for effective communication between these parties, including writing and disseminating educational materials, forming positive and supportive relationships, and managing different streams of information from different sources to arrive at accurate and actionable conclusions.

-- Crisis Communication: The different types of communication that are important in the event of a crisis, including the preparation of news releases, sending warnings and/or safety instructions to affected members of the community, managing public relations around the event, and updating information regarding the situation on the web and in other media.
-In addition, the importance of communication in preparing communities and organizations for different types of crisis situations.
+- Risk Communication: The different types of communication that are important in the event of a crisis or disaster, including the preparation of news releases, sending warnings and/or safety instructions to affected members of the community, managing public relations around the event, and updating information regarding the situation on the web and in other media.
+In addition, the importance of communication in preparing communities and organizations for different types of disaster situations.